Tall Fescue: All you need to know

 Remember that this grass grows through its crown which is delicate and important for grass to grow, so do not mow too low that you scalp your grass.

-Mowing height tall fescue
+mowing height tall fescue

 Mow your grass just right (Zoysia for reference)